 Casual talk of full Australian car manufacture was first raised by Prime Minister Bruce in 1927.
 In 1930, the Scullin government introduced tariffs on imported motor vehicle mechanical parts, such as gears, axles, bearings and motor parts.
 By 1937 nearly half the factory cost of motor vehicles in Australia was attributable to local content; by 1939, 40 per cent of replacement parts were manufactured locally.
 In December 1939, the government entered into an agreement with Australian Consolidated Industries (ACI) for the production of vehicles; based on 1938 legislation, the agreement enabled the payment of a bounty on the production of each engine as well as protection from foreign-owned competition.
 The Motor Vehicles Agreement Act 1940 gave ACI practically exclusive rights to manufacture chassis and engines in Australia.
 The combined effect of the Motor Vehicles Agreement Act and the Bounty Act was to prohibit companies with less than two-thirds Australian ownership from building engines or chassis.
 Due to the outbreak of the World War ll, ACIмs output never developed to the intended level of full production.

-Before the war ended, the government recognised the need to assist industry to move from wartime production to civilian production and established the Secondary Industries Commission within the Department of Post-War Reconstruction.
+Before the war ended, the government recognized the need to assist industry to move from wartime production to civilian production and established the Secondary Industries Commission within the Department of Post-War Reconstruction.
 The Commission was instrumental in having the ACI Agreement and the Bounty Act repealed, allowing foreign-owned companies to establish chassis and engine works, and paving the way for the construction of complete vehicles.
 The Department of Post-War Reconstruction wrote to every known manufacturer and assembler of motor vehicles and motor vehicle components, seeking to establish the state of their development, their plans for future production and their desires for government assistance.
 The Department was prepared to offer financial assistance and tariff protection to assist a company to manufacture entire vehicles in Australia.

 Although the post war production of the two door four light saloons and the open tourers were not continued in UK, you will find post war Australian 8 tourers, build by Ruskin, Larke Hoskins and Richards, for the reason mentioned as above.
 There are even two door post war doctor coupe's known build by Ruskin.
 The Australian Larke Hoskins Austin 8 tourer was called the WASP.
-The Richards tourers were recognised by the curved cease on the doors.
+The Richards tourers were recognized by the curved cease on the doors.
 The chassis numbers for some of these cars are AS1 which is the post war indication for the four door six light saloon, which means the Australian tourers are not indicated as AP.
 Also the Australian Tourers are slightly different from it's original pre war UK model.
 The seats are different and also the front wind shields are slightly different.
 Some of the Australian tourers even has a trunk lid, a nice addition, which was missing on the pre war 8 tourers.

 From the total of about 103,585 Austin Eights produced only about 1% is still in existence today.
 The post war four door six light saloon is most produced and therefore the model you will find in existence the most.
 The pre war versions are rarely found any more.
 More information about how many Eights have survived can be found on the Austin Eight Register page of this web page.
 Austin Motor Company published manufactured figures from August - July.
 Below the records for the amount of Austin Eights manufactured from 1939 - 1948.
 The last pre war chassis manufactured was 47.600.